 - To qualify for non-payment due to COVID-19, you must be able to show an inability topay rent related to the pandemic due to circumstances including lost work, childcare issues, and healthcare costs incurred due to the coronavirus.

 - Non-payment is not forgiven; you will have to pay back rent after the emergency periodexpires.
 In some areas, it will be repaid at a premium of 125% to make up for missed rental payment; be sure to check your local ordinances.

 - If you have been impacted by the coronavirus, please provide written notice of yourinability to pay rent as soon as possible.
 We will evaluate requests for relief on a case- by-case basis, with the requirement that evidence be submitted to demonstrate the

-hardship and inability to pay.
+- Hardship and inability to pay.
 Please understand that relief can only be granted by a written letter signed by the management company and not verbally by an on-site manager or employee.